unnus/unnus/content/medical/unique-healthcare-mission-statement-2020-guide-examples.md

 * What is our day-to-day commitment to achieve our vision?
 * How can we implement an action plan for our commitments?

-Here’s a visual representation of a grounded medical practice.

-\[INSERT IMAGE OF INTERSECTED CIRCLES \]

 Now we know the building blocks of an authentic medical brand, let’s build our way up until we reach a concrete mission statement.

 The steps are as follows: